chloealbright/DevHiveMind/Architecture/Arch to think about.md

 EditDate:
 Relates:
 ---
-For databases ask if the data is structured(SQL very organize) or unstructured(use NoSQl media, audio geo, weather) and how much amount of data will you be storing if the data is unstructured and you need to store massive amounts of data then you know you'll need a NOSql

-When it Comes to vertical and horizontal scaling

-  it is very simple but vertical scaling has a hard limit it is impossible to add unlimited CPU and memory to the server and it lacks fail over and redundancy if one server goes down the website app goes down with it completely

-As for horizontal scaling it is more desirable when it comes to scaling application due to the limitations of vertical scaling

-When server usage you should try to implement a load balancer which evenly distributes incoming traffic among web servers that have been defined in the load balancer

 User connect to the public IP of a load balancer and the web servers communicate through private IP addresses within the network which is invisible to the internet